sudo-bmitch/docker-stack-wait/README.md

   -r:         treat a rollback as successful (by default, a rollback indicates failure) -s sec:     frequency to poll service state (default 5 sec) -t sec:     overall timeout to stop waiting
-  -c compose: limit polling to services in a specified compose file
+  -c compose: limit polling to services defined in a compose file; may be specified multiple times
 ```

 ## Usage as container